 Anglesey: Llanfair yn y Cwmmwd, Llangaffo, Llangeinwen, Llanidan, St. Peter's, New-borough.

-In Carnarvon, as in many other Welsh unions, there was little enthusiasm for the new workhouse system and it was not until 1846 that a workhouse became operational.
-The Carnarvon Union workhouse accommodated up to 200 inmates and occupied a site to the south of the town.
+In Carnarvon, as in many other Welsh unions, there was considerable opposition to the new workhouse system and it was not until 1846 that a workhouse became operational.
+The workhouse accommodated up to 200 inmates and occupied a site referred to as Tyddyn Morfa, to the south of the town.
 Its location and layout are shown on the 1889 map below.

-Its entrance at the south of the site was flanked by single storey blocks, presumably including a porter's lodge and perhaps a receiving block.
-The E-shaped main building was three storeys high in at the front with single storey wings extending northwards at the rear.
+The entrance, at the south of the site was, flanked by single storey blocks, presumably including a porter's lodge and receiving wards.
+The main building was three storeys high in at the front with single storey wings extending northwards at the rear.

 The central portion of the main block protruded at the rear to form a supervisory hub whose windows overlooked all the inmates' yards.

-Various blocks of one or two storeys lay along the north of the site.
+A row of smaller buildings, probably including the original infirmary, lay along the north of the site.

 On October 12th, 1846, the union's Clerk wrote to the Poor Law Commissioners to seek guidance regarding the serving of refreshments from workhouse stores to the Guardians at their board meetings.
 Some of the guardians travelled a distance of from twelve to fifteen miles, direct from home.
 The Clerk enquired whether "the master of the workhouse may supply the Guardians with a basin of soup, and a piece of bread each, in order to insure the attendance of the guardians till the termination of the proceedings of the board."
 The Commissioners' answer, though sympathetic, was in the negative:

-In the early 1900s, the union erected a large new hospital known as Eryri Infirmary.
+In 1914, the union opened a large new hospital known as Eryri Infirmary.
 It was located at the north-east of the workhouse and used a typical pavilion-plan layout with separate male and female ward pavilions either side of a central administration block.
+During the First World War, the Eryri was commandeered for use as a military hospital.

 - Caernarfon Record Office, Swyddfa'r Cyngor, Caernarfon LL55 1SH.
 Holdings: Guardians' minute books (1907-29); Births (1872-1902); etc.